A Haunting We Will Go…

 90 Years of Jean Simmons Blogathon 2019, No 4

 This film was entered into For the 90 Years of Jean Simmons Blogathon run by Phyllis Loves Classic Movies and The Wonderful World of Cinema, Other films with this cast include Jean Simmons in Divorce American Style, Alfred Hitchcock Presents, Hotel and Murder She Wrote.
 Jenny Agutter stars in The Eagle has Landed, Murder She Wrote, Magnum PI, Thriller and An American Werewolf in London.
-Simon Ward appeared in Lovejoy and Cliff Robertson adds his presence to Class.
+Simon Ward appeared in Lovejoy and Cliff Robertson adds his presence to Brainstorm and Class.
 Ron Moody appears in Oliver and Judy Geeson in Carry on England.